 - Osteopathic therapy, in which a specialist manipulates your muscles and joints using stretching, gentle pressure and/or resistance to improve your structure and function

 - Cervical discectomy

 - Cervical laminoplasty

 - Microdiscectomy / microdecompression

 Schedule an Appointment to Relieve Your Neck Pain

-If you’re experiencing neck pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3400 or 1-800-BASSETT.
+If you’re experiencing neck pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3652.
 Our neck and spinal specialists will diagnose the cause of your pain and review treatment plans based on your preference and personal needs.

 Bassett Healthcare Network’s Spine Care Institute offers noninvasive and minimally invasive neck pain treatments to relieve all types of neck pain throughout Central New York, including Cobleskill, Oneonta, Cooperstown, Herkimer, and Milford.